RidgeRun/openfd/docs/attached-board.rst

         --nand-blk-size 131072 \
         --nand-page-size 2048

-.. warning:: This installer uses TFTP to transfer the images to the board.
+.. warning:: OpenFD uses TFTP to transfer the images to the board.
 It has been experienced that such transfer is very slow when your host PC is connected to the network via WiFi, we recommend that you plug both your host PC and your board to the network via ethernet.